Every week, I scan hundreds of headlines, read dozens of posts, and bring you the best of the best to save you time and mental energy.

 Now that I’ve officially moved to Michigan, the appeal of VUSXX is lesser.
 In Minnesota, my marginal state income tax on interest was 9.85%, whereas Michigan has a flat 4.25% state income tax.
 Avoiding state income tax doesn’t boost my after-tax returns as much as it once did.

-This week, the well known roboadvisor Betterment launched a savings account backed by four banks that’s FDIC insured to $1 Million, and it’s offering 2.68%.
+This week, the well known roboadvisor Betterment launched a savings account backed by four banks that’s FDIC insured to $1 Million, and it’s offering 2.68% as of this date.

 Let’s compare after-tax returns, assuming I’ll be in the 24% federal income tax bracket in 2019.